The Best Imperator: Rome Mods05 Aug 2020 0

 Rarely, some mods are only found on the Paradox Forums, so head over there to find the instructions on how to install them.
 However, this may not be applicable to a game as new as Imperator.
 You can also google search large mod wikis in order to find instructions for installation.

 So let's take a look at some of what the modding community has already put forward to enhance the Imperator: Rome experience.
+Unless stated otherwise, all mods are compatible with the latest patch - 1.4 'Archimedes'.

 Our first stop is a mod that claims Veritas et Fortitudo of EUIV mod fame as its creative influence.
 Like many of the overhaul mods for other Paradox games, Gladio et Stale focuses on adding an added dimension to the overall gameplay experience with its keynote stability mechanic.
 This new mechanic adds a bit more depth to provinces allowing a certain amount of much needed “drama” to be played out in the act of conquering and holding onto provinces.
 While this may not fundamentally fill the need for greater immersion in the gilded museum known as vanilla Imperator, it is a step in the right direction.
-With the game being so new, this mod - and its mission statement - will go a long way in establishing one of the first total conversion mods for Imperator.
+With the game being still relatively early, this mod - and its mission statement - will go a long way in establishing one of the first total conversion mods for Imperator.

 One of the most interesting and perhaps overlooked periods of ancient history was the period of the Diadochi: the successors of Alexander the Great and the various Hellenic empires they forged after the death of their great leader.
 It's certainly a great boon that not only is Imperator Rome-centric, but that it includes the opportunity to delve into the drama of these successor kingdoms in the East.